wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/lab-prepare.md

 The **DimSalesTerritory** table contains one row per sales region, including **Corporate HQ** (headquarters).
 Regions are assigned to a country, and countries are assigned to groups.
-In **Lab 04A**, will create a hierarchy to support analysis at region, country, or group level.

 45. In the **Queries** pane, select the **FactResellerSales** query.

     ![](../media/lab-031.png)

-The **FactResellerSales** table contains one row per sales order line—a sales order contains one or more line items.
+The **FactResellerSales** table contains one row per sales order line - a sales order contains one or more line items.

 46. Review the column quality for the **TotalProductCost** column, and